haohsin0303/COMS-6111-Project-2/README.md

 # COMS-6111-Project-2

-This project is an implementation of an information retrieval system that aims to improve the search results returned by Google Search Engine API by exploiting user-provided relevance feedback.
-The goal of the project is to help users find more relevant search results and refine their queries.
+This project is about information extraction on the web, in other words, extracting "structured" information that is embedded in natural language text on the web.
+We use Spacy to process the documents and use SpanBert and GPT3 API to extract relations in the sentences.

 ## Team Members
 - Christopher Asfour: cra2139